 The modelling carried out for this report has used 1999 meteorological data from Aldergrove.
-Therefore a comparison has been made between SO_2 concentrations recorded by the continuous monitor at Belfast East in 1999 with that recorded between 26^{th} April and the 28^{th} January 2003 when the Springhill park site was in operation.
-Ideally a comparison would have been done with more monitoring sites but Belfast East was the only site for which data was available and for which was deemed suitable.
+Therefore a comparison has been made between SO_2 concentrations recorded by the continuous monitors at Belfast East and Derry in 1999 with that recorded between 26^{th} April and the 25^{th} April 2003 when the Springhill park site in Strabane was in operation.
+Ideally a comparison would have been done with more monitoring sites but Belfast East and Derry were the only sites for which data was available and which were deemed suitable.
 The results are shown in Table 5.5 below.